mlrequest/mlrequest-python/README.md

 * Get thousands of model predictions per second
 * Create online learning models (models that update incrementally, in real-time).
 Choose from classification, regression, and reinforcement learning model types.

 You will need an API key to get started with mlrequest-python.
-You can obtain one for free that provides 10,000 model transactions at https://mlrequest.com/signup.html.
+You can obtain one for free that provides 50,000 monthly model transactions at https://mlrequest.com/signup.html.
 The free plan is rate limited, for high throughput see our paid plans at https://mlrequest.com/pricing.html.
 Check out our [documentation](https://docs.mlrequest.com) for more information.

 ## Install
 ```